Community Food Emergency & Resilience Template

 ___ Other (_____________)

-The purpose of this plan is to outline procedures and resources available to _______________ (community name) in the event of a food emergency.
-A food emergency can occur for many reasons to include natural disaster and interruption of transportation networks, weather emergency, or failure of local production.
+The purpose of this template is to provide a user friendly format to outline procedures and resources available to _______________ (community name) in the event of a food emergency.
+A food emergency can occur for many reasons, including natural disasters and interruption of transportation networks, weather emergency, or failure of local production.
 The main intent is to identify transportation requirements, storage capability, food reserves, and the procedures to release, obtain and provide food for community residents.
 In order to build community resilience, this plan includes local production, gathering, hunting and fishing.
 The plan will also better prepare for normal seasonal fluctuation common in Alaska.
 As a secondary benefit, this plan will potentially bolster local economies by promoting 1) continuity of operations for local businesses during and post-emergency events, 2) food-related entrepreneurship and employment opportunities.
+In recognition that this plan may only be partially implemented in most cases due to severity or duration of a community food emergency, it is designed intentionally for a community to scale response accordingly.

-Note: a primary supplement to this tool listed as Appendix G is the Alaska Community Emergency Food Cache System (ACEFCS).
+Note: a primary supplement to this tool, listed as Appendix G, is the Alaska Community Emergency Food Cache System (ACEFCS).
 This is the program by which a community can manage community-based food stocks of pre-determined quality, quantity and deployment readiness.
+Further, it is expected that this plan is part of a broader community response, utilizing planning tools such as the Alaska Emergency Response Guide for Small Communities (State of Alaska Department of Military and Veteran Affairs Division of Homeland Security), as this plan addresses strictly food-related areas of concern.

-a.
-Transportation Network (How does food reach the community? )
+- Transportation Network (How does food reach the community?)

-3. Note reliability track record (seasonal, weather delays
+- Note reliability track record (seasonal, weather delays)

-c.
-Local Emergency Food Storage Sites (Currently designated Emergency food storage sites such as LFV storage and others such as schools, National Guard Armories, local municipal buildings, etc.)
+- Local Emergency Food Storage Sites (Currently designated emergency food storage sites such as LFV storage and others such as schools, National Guard Armories, local municipal buildings, etc.)

-d.
-Traditional Storage sites (Local Traditional Cache, both above-ground and permafrost.)
+- Traditional Storage Sites (Local traditional cache, both above-ground and permafrost.)

-f.
-Security for Emergency Stocks (Who secures the emergency food reserves, and how is emergency food secured?)
+- Security for Emergency Stocks (Who secures the emergency food reserves and how is emergency food secured?)

 III.
 Local Harvesting Resources

-(What are the means and quantities of local production and harvest?
+What are the means and quantities of local production and harvest?
 This section is meant to list what local foods are harvestable and seasonally available/abundant.
 How much of what is harvestable during which time of year?
-In case of an officially declared emergency, 1. what is the system for community access (vs individual) to the resources?
-2. Pre-established agreements for use of vehicles, equipment, fuel, time of harvesters/processors?)
+In case of an officially declared emergency, 1) what is the system for community access (vs. individual) to the resources?; and 2) what are the pre-established agreements for use of vehicles, equipment, fuel, time of harvesters/ processors?

 IV.
 Current Stored Food Resources (Inventory, quantification)

-a.
-Individuals and Families (Estimated number of days of storage of average household)
+- Individuals and Families (Estimated number of days of storage of average household.)

-b.
-Local Municipal Resources (Current number of days emergency food storage.
+- Local Municipal Resources (Current number of days of emergency food storage.
 Include local storage management and local security.)

-c.
-Local Food Producers (Current number of days storage of locally produced food- includes food destined for export ie frozen fish)
+- Local Food Producers (Current number of days of storage of locally produced food- includes food destined for export, i.e. frozen fish.)

-d.
-Local Food Vendors (Current number of days food storage and current additional shelf or storage availability of stores, schools, distributor, restaurants and other institutions that provide food to the community..)
+- Local Food Vendors (Current number of days of food storage and current additional shelf or storage availability of stores, schools, distributor, restaurants and other institutions that provide food to the community.)

-e.
-Traditional Storage sites (Local Traditional Cache, both above-ground and permafrost.)
+- Traditional Storage Sites (Local traditional cache, both above-ground and permafrost.)

-f.
-Emergency Fishing, Hunting and Gathering options (see Local Harvesting Section 3, above)
+- Emergency Fishing, Hunting and Gathering Options (see Local Harvesting Section 3, above.)

 V. Emergency Procedures

-d.
-Procedures to deliver food to those unable to reach a feeding facility
+- Procedures to deliver food to those unable to reach a feeding facility.

 VI.
 Recovery Procedures (see Appendix E)